BRINGING BURLESQUE BACK

 Bustout Burlesque brings back authentic 1950s-style burlesque by presenting beautiful and talented striptease dancers accompanied by a live traditional jazz band.
 With a comic emcee, singer, and variety acts, the show truly brings you back to the glory days of Bourbon Street.

-Bustout Burlesque routinely features some of the world’s top stars of burlesque, including Miss Stormy Gayle (Queen of Burlesque 2015), Elle Dorado (Queen of Burlesque 2014), Ginger Valentine (Queen of Burlesque 2011), and many more.
+Bustout Burlesque routinely features some of the world’s top stars of burlesque, including Queen of Burlesque title-holders from the prestigious New Orleans Burlesque Festival, reality TV stars, and many more.

 Bustout Burlesque is the home of the new Evangeline the Oyster Girl.
 The act was passed on to Ginger Valentine by the original Oyster Girl, Kitty West.
 Miss West performed this act on Bourbon Street in the 1940s and ’50s, and was featured in the pages of LIFE Magazine.
-In 2013, Bustout Burlesque created the first burlesque striptease on ice with former professional figure skater, Elle Dorado!
+In 2013, Bustout Burlesque created the first burlesque striptease on ice with former professional figure skater.

 The show premiered on March 13, 2005 at One Eyed Jacks in the French Quarter.
 Since then, Bustout Burlesque had weekly runs at Tipitina’s French Quarter and the Royal Sonesta Hotel.
 At the Sonesta, Bustout Burlesque brought burlesque back to Bourbon Street for the first time in decades!
 In March 2007, Bustout Burlesque moved to the main stage at House of Blues, where the show continues to perform monthly.